rahu12t111/Mc_estimation/README.md

 3) MBS
 4) GFT
 5) EMR
-6) Clauset (KS statistics based method to validate GR law)
+6) Clauset (KS statistics based method to validate if data follow GR law)

 -> Provide analysis and fits for each method